 Historiography (3 credits)

 In their first term, students take HIST 6300, a historiography course that introduces them to the professional study of history.
 Readings vary from year to year, but cover a broad range of methodologies, perspectives, and topics.
 The course also addresses historical writing, research techniques, and historical sources.

 American History (12 credits)

-While the department maintains strong specializations in the Southwest, the West, Mexico, Borderlands, Mexican Americans, and Native Americans, students may instead opt to develop an individualized specialization of eighteen credits in a coherent field of study in American history approved by the Graduate Committee.
+While the department maintains strong specializations in the Southwest, the West, Mexico, Borderlands, Mexican Americans, and Native Americans, students may instead opt to develop an individualized specialization of eighteen credits in a coherent field of study, such as American Presidential or Colonial history, approved by the Graduate Committee.
 Students may also wish to enrich their historical understandings by taking courses in other disciplines, such as anthropology, art history, literature, or religious studies.
 The courses should be chosen in consultation with the adviser.
 Then, too, the program offers unusual opportunities for students to broaden and deepen their knowledge.
 The resources include and the Clements Center for Southwest Studies, with its symposia, research fellows, and distinguished visitors; SMU’s DeGolyer Library, a repository for a remarkable collection of books and manuscripts on Mexico and the Southwest; and the Meadows Museum of Art, which houses perhaps the world’s finest collection of early modern Spanish art outside of Spain.
 For students with more interdisciplinary interests, the Bridwell Library provides a wealth of primary sources for the study of religious history; the Underwood Law Library supports the study of legal history, including that of international law; and the Center for Presidential History allows for research in the domestic and foreign affairs of the United States.

 Global and Comparative History (12 credits)